-Stephen Paulus Emerging Composer Competition
+Stephen Paulus Emerging Composers Competition

 Congratulations to Tom Peterson, winner of the third Stephen Paulus Emerging Composers Competition!

-Peterson’s composition, “Being Many, Seeming One,” will be performed by True Concord on October 10-13, 2019.
+Peterson’s composition, “Being Many, Seeming One,” was performed by True Concord on October 10-13, 2019.
 His work was anonymously selected from a national pool of entrants.
 Currently based in Phoenix, Peterson serves as Music Director at Christ Church of the Ascension in Paradise Valley and his compositions have been performed across the country.

 His piece sets the text from William Shakespeare’s Sonnet VIII (“Music to hear”), which is the insipiration for True Concord’s name.
 The text is reprinted below.

 Music to hear, why hear’st thou music sadly?